• Skip to primary navigation

 4. When do I receive my dividend payments?

-As a Nominees CDS account holder, it may take an additional 3-5 trading days from the dividends payments date before it gets credited into your RT trading account
+As a Nominees CDS account holder, it may take an additional 3-5 trading days from the dividends payment date before it gets credited into your RT trading account

 5. Will Rakuten Trade charge for corporate actions in the future?